 |

-- Bend the knees and lean forwards.
+- Bend the knees and lean forward.

-forward and left arm forward.
+forward and right arm forward.

-- Back, neck and head in line.
+- Back, neck and head inline.

 - Remain motionless.